Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

 \begin{savenotes}

 \end{savenotes}

-Interestingly, there are multiple groups of the printed candidate sub-key $(E_1$, $D_1, \bm{S}_4)$ by Algorithm \ref{alg:keysearch} instead of unique ones.
-From a number of experiments, it is further found that any original sub-key $(E_1$, $D_1, \bm{S}_4)$ has 16 sets of possible results, which are called candidate equivalent sub-keys for Red channel (CEK-Rs).
-They are listed in Table~\ref{tab:equivalent_keys_classes}.
-The reasons can be divided into the following two cases: \begin{itemize} \item Different DNA encoding-decoding rules may have same DNA mapping and encryption effect.
-From Property~\ref{prop:dna_mapping_num}, although there are 64 combinations of $s$ and $t$ (i.e, $s, t \in \mathbb{Z}_8$), $F_{s,t}(.)$ and $G_{s,t}(.)$ have only 8 and 16 different cases, respectively.
-As a consequence, different parameter pairs $(s_1, t_1)$ and $(s_2, t_2)$ still generate the same DNA mapping transformation effect.
-Furthermore, if the corresponding keystream $\bm{S}_4$ has the same value, the encryption results are the same.
-Such cases can be found in Table~\ref{tab:equivalent_keys_classes}, e.g. $(0, 0, \bm{\hat{S}}_4^{(1,1)})$ and $(4, 4, \bm{\hat{S}}_4^{(1,1)})$.
+Multiple groups of candidate sub-keys $(E_1$, $D_1, \bm{S}_4)$ are outputted by running Algorithm~\ref{alg:keysearch}.
+It is further found that any original sub-key $(E_1$, $D_1, \bm{S}_4)$ has 16 sets of possible results via a number of experiments (for more detail see Table~\ref{tab:equivalent_keys_classes}).

+The underlying reasons can be divided into the following two cases: \begin{itemize} \item Different DNA encoding and decoding rules may have the same DNA mapping and encryption effect.
+Referring to Property~\ref{prop:dna_mapping_num}, although there are 64 combinations of $s$ and $t$, $F_{s, t}(\cdot)$ and $G_{s, t}(\cdot)$ have only 8 and 16 different cases, respectively.
+Consequently, different parameter pairs $(s_1, t_1)$ and $(s_2, t_2)$ still generate the same transformation effect for the DNA mapping.
+Furthermore, if the corresponding keystream $\bm{S}_4$ has the same value, then the corresponding encryption results are the same.
+Such cases can be found in Table~\ref{tab:equivalent_keys_classes}, such as $(0, 0, \bm{\hat{S}}_4^{(1, 1)})$ and $(4, 4, \bm{\hat{S}}_4^{(1, 1)})$.